+I’ve been selling on eBay for a long time.
 I still remember my first eBay sale.
 The year was 1999.

-While visiting my parents, I searched through my childhood closet and emerged with a few random items: a pair of ice skates complete with requisite orange pom-poms, a set of hair rollers last used at a sleepover in middle school, and a packet of handwritten notes I prepared while studying for the New York State bar exam.
+While visiting my parents, I searched through my childhood closet and emerged with a few random items: a pair of ice skates complete with orange pom-poms, a set of hair rollers last used at a sleepover in middle school, and a packet of handwritten notes I prepared while studying for the New York State bar exam.
 Those notes sold for a whopping $100.

 eBay has changed a lot since then and has only gotten easier to use.
 I’ve learned a few tricks along the way.
-This post deals exclusively with selling on eBay using the app, although you may use a computer.
+This post deals exclusively with selling on eBay using the app, although you can use a computer.

 I didn’t always know all of these tips, so even if you have successfully sold on eBay, I hope that you find some new and useful information here.